gregpalmr/dcos-azure-arm-template/README.md

 DC/OS Azure ARM Template

-An Azure ARM Tempalte for launching an Enteprise DC/OS cluster in the Azure cloud environment.
+An Azure ARM Template for launching an Enteprise DC/OS cluster in the Azure cloud environment.

      *** NOTE: This ARM template is provided for convenience ***
      *** and is not directly supported by Mesosphere, Inc.   ***